migon/SMT/README.md

-    -uza {ZipName}                  Unzip archive {ZipName} - unzip {ZipName} to CUSTOM/path -gls {logname} {string}         Grep from param {logname} param {string} - {logname} is port number or sm -glu {logname} {userlogin}      Grep from param {logname} param {userlogin} - {logname} is port number or sm -tp {port number}               Tail -f on log port number, can tail sm.log if parametr is sm -df                             Disk usage for hpsm user
+    -uza {ZipName}                  Unzip archive {ZipName} - unzip {ZipName} to CUSTOM/path -gls {logname} {string}         Grep from param {logname} param {string} - {logname} is port number or sm -glu {logname} {userlogin}      Grep from param {logname} param {userlogin} - {logname} is port number or sm -tp {port number}               Tail -f on log port number, can tail sm.log if parameter is sm -df                             Disk usage for hpsm user

     -v                              Show version of the script